kkprabhu-tech/Core-XY/README.md

 # Core-XY
-Assembly instructions of the Core-XY-3D Printer
+Assembly instructions of the Core-XY-Head 3D Printer